Skip to main content

 Why Choose Professional Installation?

-• Chimney Relining: If your flue isn’t compatible with the new insert, a chimney relining may be required to improve airflow and efficiency.
+• Chimney Relining: If your flue won't play nice with the new insert, we reline it to fix the airflow and efficiency.

-At Adam Chimney, our team specializes in comprehensive fireplace insert installations, ensuring your home remains cozy and energy-efficient.
-We provide service across Denver, including Aurora, Highlands Ranch, and Lakewood.
+At Adam Chimney, our team handles full fireplace insert installs and keeps your home warm and efficient.
+We work across Denver, including Aurora, Highlands Ranch, and Lakewood.

 Understanding the Cost Breakdown for Gas Inserts in Denver